 Speaking and writing (Page 72)

 What do you think happened after Bepin Babu came to know the truth?
 Was he angry with this friend for playing such a trick on him?
 Or do you think he decided to help a friend in need?

-When Bepin Babu came to know the truth of how Chunilal tricked him, he was ashamed and filled with remorse combined with a mixed anger feeling for not helping Chuni when he would come to him asking for help.
+When Bepin Babu came to know the truth of how Chunilal tricked him, he was ashamed and filled with remorse combined with a mixed feeling of anger for not helping Chuni when he would come to him asking for help.
 Bepin Babu was angry on Chunilal for his ill health, however he was also happy to know that he didn’t suffer any memory loss whatsoever.
 Soon after he realised that he had indeed become a victim of forgetfulness by forgetting the real purpose of friendship due to his affluence.
 Bepin Babu learnt a lesson from this incident and he decided to always help a friend in need going forward.